Festivals in the World Yi Peng Lantern Festival, Thailand

 Participating in this festival also offers the chance to enjoy music, themed camps, workshops, dancing, and street performances.

-If you believe in radical self-expression through speech, art, or fashion, you belong at Burning Man, held from the last Sunday in August to the first Monday in September (Labor Day).
+If you believe in radical self-expression through speech, art, or fashion, you belong at Burning Man.

 Read also: Extreme Destinations for Adrenaline Junkies